On a canonical polynomial for links of elliptic singularities: Introduction

 \section{Introduction}

-Classification of normal surface singularities and investigation of their analytic invariants via topological data is a classical research theme in singularity theory.
-In this type of research the fundamental cycles (ie. special divisors supported on the exceptional set of a fixed resolution space) play a crucial role since they can identify important analytical and topological properties of the singularity.
+Classification of normal surface singularities and investigation of their analytic invariants via topological data is a classical research program in singularity theory.
+In such a study certain fundamental cycles (ie. special divisors supported on the exceptional set of a fixed resolution space) play a crucial role since they identify important analytical and topological properties of the singularity.

-The first results of this type can be attributed to the Artin-Laufer program, initiated by the work of Artin \cite{Artin,Artin66} by characterizing topologically the rational singularities, using a special cycle $Z_{min}$.
-This is called now the minimal cycle or Artin's fundamental cycle.
-Then Laufer\cite{Laufer72,Lauferminell} extended these ideas to the case of elliptic singularities, introduced by Wagreich \cite{Wagreich}.
-He defined the class of minimally elliptic singularities and showed that they can be characterized topologically.
-These are the Gorenstein singularities with geometric genus $p_g=1$.

-He also noticed that `more complicated' elliptic singularities (eg. having $p_g=1$ without the Gorenstein condition, or Gorenstein elliptic singularities with $p_g\geq 2$) cannot be characterized topologically since one can construct examples of pairs of singularities with the same topology, but different geometric genus.
-Later, further investigations on elliptic singularities were also given by Yau \cite{Yauell79,Yauell80}.
-Motivated by Yau's results, N\'emethi showed in \cite{Nell} that in fact, for Gorenstein singularities with rational homology sphere link the Artin-Laufer program can be continued and the elliptic case was clarified completely.

-In many of the above results, the main topological invariant, which guides most of the properties of elliptic singularities is the {\em elliptic sequence}.

-The first versions of the elliptic sequence was introduced by Laufer and Yau.
-Recently, the work of Nagy and N\'emethi \cite{NNIII,NNell} constructed another elliptic sequence which differs from the Yau's sequence only for non-numerically Gorenstein singularities and capture the failure of this property in a different way.